parrt/msds501/projects/enron.md

 `Recipients` indicates the number of people on the `To:` line for a single email message and `filename` is the subdirectory of `maildir` that contains the mail message.

+(You will need to install Python `pyarrow` package to save and feather format.)

 ### Getting started by sniffing the data

 At the beginning of a project, we know very little about how to proceed or what to do, so we have to explore.
 A great way to start is by looking at the data we have.
 Here's a simple email message with all of the email headers as a prefix: